nedrysoft/pingnoo/README.md

 - [CLion](https://www.jetbrains.com/clion/) - The C++ IDE Pingnoo is developed in, the license was kindly provided for free for the project.
 - [Deleaker](https://deleaker.com) - A memory leak detector for Windows, the license was kindly provided for free for the project.
 - [Icofx](https://icofx.ro) - A tool for producing icon & icns files from source images.
+- [packagecloud](https://packagecloud.io) - packagecloud kindly host the package repositories for debian, ubuntu and fedora that make installing on those operating systems very easy.

 ## Thanks